vincent-hugot/NFA_Framework/README.md

 ## Instructions for use

-Refer to the lecture notes on Celene.
+INSA students: refer to the lecture notes on Celene.

+## Installation

+Linux: Use the appropriate script in NFA_install_scripts.

+Windows: c.f. lecture notes

 ## To build the docker image (provided by students)